vj-sananda/mcp_client/README.md

 ## 🚀 **Running the MCP Client**

-You now have **two different MCP client implementations** in this repo:
+You now have **three different MCP client implementations** in this repo:

 ### ➔ Option 1: Legacy Client (Without LangChain)
 ```bash